Luise Fleck

 Luise Fleck, also known as Luise Kolm or Luise Kolm-Fleck, née Louise or Luise Veltée (1 August 1873-15 March 1950), was an Austrian film director, and has been considered the second ever female feature film director in the world, after Alice Guy-Blaché.
-Her son, Walter Kolm-Veltée, was also a noted film director.
+She is also noted for her long-standing professional partnership and co-direction of films with her spouse Jacob Fleck.
+Her son from her first marriage, Walter Kolm-Veltée, was also a noted film director.
 Chronologically, however, the second female feature film director in the world after Alice Guy-Blaché was Ebba Lindkvist, having debuted as a film maker one year before Luise Fleck.

-Life
+Biography

 Austria, Wiener Kunstfilm and Vita-Film: to 1926

 Luise was born in Vienna, the daughter of Louis Veltée, proprietor of the city panopticon, descended from a family originating in Lyon, who had settled in Austria in the early 19th century.
 Her brother was Claudius Veltée, also later known as a film director.

 Even in her childhood she helped her father in his business by working on the till.
 In January 1910, she and her first husband, Anton Kolm, along with the cameraman Jacob Fleck and her brother Claudius, set up the Erste österreichische Kinofilms-Industrie, the earliest significant film production company in Austria, with financial support from a number of sources, including Luise's father.
 It was renamed the Österreichisch-Ungarische Kinoindustrie GmbH a year later, and at the end of 1911, after a major financial reconstruction, was renamed the Wiener Kunstfilm-Industrie.

 The company's first productions were short documentary pieces made in Vienna and other parts of the Austro-Hungarian Empire.
 Competition was tough, as the new company was up against the very large international French film companies that dominated the Austria market at the time.